sparkfun/SparkFun_GNSSDO/docs/troubleshooting_tips.md

 ## Reprogramming the ESP32
-In case users accidentally reprogram or corrupt the flash memory on the ESP32, the **[/Firmware/Binaries](https://github.com/sparkfun/SparkFun_RTK_mosaic-T/tree/main/Firmware/Binaries)** folder contains the firmware binaries.
+In case users accidentally reprogram or corrupt the flash memory on the ESP32, the **[/Firmware/Binaries](https://github.com/sparkfun/SparkFun_GPSDO/tree/main/Firmware/Binaries)** folder contains the firmware binaries.

 You can update or reload the firmware using the [SparkFun RTK Firmware Uploader](https://github.com/sparkfun/SparkFun_RTK_Firmware_Uploader).

-The full firmware source code is available in our [GitHub repository](https://github.com/sparkfun/SparkFun_RTK_mosaic-T/tree/main/Firmware/RTK_mosaic-T_Firmware)
+The full firmware source code is available in our [GitHub repository](https://github.com/sparkfun/SparkFun_GPSDO/tree/main/Firmware/GPSDO_Firmware)

 ## Enclosure Disassembly
-Due to the ESD sensitivity of the mosaic-T module, we don't recommend disassembling the RTK mosaic-T. However, if users must access the PCB to troubleshoot an issue, make a modification, or repair a component, we highly recommend that they take the necessary ESD precautions to avoid damaging the mosaic-T module.
+Due to the ESD sensitivity of the mosaic-T module, we don't recommend disassembling the GPSDO.
+However, if users must access the PCB to troubleshoot an issue, make a modification, or repair a component, we highly recommend that they take the necessary ESD precautions to avoid damaging the mosaic-T module.

 !!! warning "Read Before Disassembly!"
 	!!! danger "ESD Sensitivity"